The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Results

-We now quantitatively assess to what extent $\varsigma$ is able to discriminate between $\Lambda$CDM and $fR4$.
-We apply the median test to each of our 26 $\Lambda$CDM$-fR4$ pairs of the distributions of the individual $\varsigma$ at equal redshift and mass bin.
+We now quantitatively assess to which extent $\varsigma$ can distinguish between $\Lambda$CDM and $fR4$.
+We applied the median test to each of our 26 $\Lambda$CDM$-fR4$ pairs of the distributions of the individual $\varsigma$ at equal redshift and mass bin.
 This test counts the number of elements of the two distributions that are either larger or smaller than the grand median of the two samples.
-Based on a Pearson's $\chi$-squared test, the test assigns a $p$-value to the null-hypothesis that the samples are drawn from the same distribution.
-Generally, the $fR4$ sample is more populated than the corresponding sample in $\Lambda$CDM (see Table \ref{samples}): thus, to perform the test on samples with the same number of halos, we randomly undersample each $fR4$ sample to the number of halos in the corresponding $\Lambda$CDM sample.
+Based on a Pearson $\chi$-squared test, the test assigns a $p$-value to the null-hypothesis that the samples are drawn from the same distribution.
+Generally, the $fR4$ sample is more densely populated than the corresponding sample in $\Lambda$CDM (see Table \ref{samples}).
+To perform the test on samples with the same number of halos, we therefore randomly undersampled each $fR4$ sample to the number of halos in the corresponding $\Lambda$CDM sample.
 The results of the median test are shown in Fig. \ref{med_test}: the blue points in the upper panel are for the low-mass samples, whereas the orange and green points in the lower panel are for the intermediate- and high-mass samples, respectively.

-We take $p=10^{-3}$ as the upper limit for concluding that the two theories of gravity are distinguishable: values below this limit are evidence, at more than the $3\sigma$ significance level, that the two samples are drawn from different populations.
-Figure \ref{med_test} shows that the low-mass samples are generally able to discriminate between the two models across the redshift range $z\sim 0-0.8$, with the samples at the lowest redshifts showing extremely strong evidence for a modification of gravity $(p\approx 10^{-30})$.
-Differently, only three intermediate-mass samples out of 11 are able to show some evidence of modified gravity, whereas none of the high-mass samples is able to do so.
+We took $p=10^{-3}$ as the upper limit to conclude that the two theories of gravity can be distinguished: Values below this limit are evidence at a significance level higher than $3\sigma$ that the two samples are drawn from different populations.
+Figure \ref{med_test} shows that the low-mass samples can generally distinguish between the two models in the redshift range $z\sim 0-0.8$.
+The samples at the lowest redshifts show extremely strong evidence that gravity is modified $(p\approx 10^{-30})$.
+In contrast, only 3 of 11 intermediate-mass samples show some evidence of modified gravity, and none of the high-mass samples is able to do so.